Rubenmota95/Rubenmota95/README.md

  ⚡ I've accumulated a strong foundation of knowledge in Ruby, Ruby on Rails, CSS, and JavaScript.
 These technologies have been integral parts of my journey, and I'm continuing to improve my expertise in them.

-👨‍💻 You can check all my hardworking projects at [https://rubenmota95.github.io/profile/](https://rubenmota95.github.io/)
+👨‍💻 You can check all my hardworking projects at [Personal Profile](https://rubenmota95.github.io/)

+📄 Know about my experiences [Resume](https://rubenmota.tiiny.site/)

 📫 If you have any doubts or need anything just reach me out on **rubenlisboa95@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">